top of page

 The morbid and sometimes grotesque taste that runs through Japanese culture—and has done for centuries—is a direct result of being made to conform to such a strict and limiting code of normality.
 The theatrical imagination, the world of the bizarre is a parallel, or rather the flip-side of reality, as fleeting and intangible as a reflection in the mirror.

-Buruma covers so much in the book in terms of films, literature, historical figures, actors, archetypes, social roles and so forth, that it's as illuminating a read as it is useful as a reference.
-It left plenty of impressions on me and influenced how I view aspects of the culture.
-And these impressions were not all positive.
-Buruma has such a masterful way with words, and so broad an understanding of Japan, it's often hard not to agree with him.
+Buruma covers so much in the book, from films and literature to historical figures, actors, archetypes, and social roles, that it is as illuminating a read as it is useful as a reference.
+It left a strong impression on me and influenced how I view certain aspects of the culture, and not all of those impressions were positive.
+Buruma has such a masterful command of the English language, and such a broad understanding of Japan, that it is often hard not to agree with him.

-Although the book came out in the early 1980s, a lot of it still feels relevant to Japan today, though I'd argue that many of the more extreme cultural elements that Buruma brings to the fore have been whittled down over the past decades since the freewheeling days of the economic boom and also due to Japan being further pried out of its isolation by globalization.
-All in all, an excellent book that's rich with ideas and acute observation.
+Although the book came out in the early 1980s, a lot of it still feels relevant to Japan today.
+That said, many of the more extreme cultural elements Buruma highlights have been tempered over the decades since the freewheeling days of the economic boom, and also as Japan has been further opened up by globalization.

 Comments